 Ask to see the venue beforehand and assess carefully if it matches your needs.

 Do consider also that things can change in the room in terms of chairs and other artifacts.
-So, it can be worth checking the room a few days before-hand if convenient to yourself.
+So, it can be worth checking the room a few days beforehand if convenient to you.

 5. Not Enough or Incorrect Manuals for Participants